 The tenant isn’t the only one who has a hard time paying the mortgage.
-As a real estate investor or landlord, there are many times when it’s hard to pay the mortgage on your end as well.
-Here are tips for landlords to avoid late rent payments and what you can do to avoid being in a situation that can make it difficult to pay your mortgage each month.
+As a landlord or real estate investor, there are many times when it’s hard to pay the mortgage on your end as well.
+Here are tips for investors and landlords to avoid late rent payments and what you can do to avoid being in a situation that can make it difficult to pay your mortgage each month.

 2 – Keep the property well maintained.
-If you want good tenants, long term tenants and tenants who pay their rent on time, do your part to keep them.
-Deal with all maintenance issues quickly.
+If you want good tenants, long term tenants and low maintenance tenants who pay their rent on time, do your part to keep them.
+Deal with all maintenance issues quickly and without any hassle.
 Make repairs as necessary and as quickly as possible.
-Upgrade appliances or at least ensure the ones you provide are in good working order.
+Ensure the appliances you provide are in good working order or upgrade them when possible.
 Respond to your tenants’ calls as quickly as you can, or if you can’t be sure they know you’ll be unavailable for awhile.

 3 – Look for long term tenants.
 Quality tenants aren’t necessarily long term tenants.
-Some good renters may know they can’t stay over a few months at most.
+Some good renters may know they can only lease the property for a few months at most.
 They may be students or working a temporary job.
 They may just be living in an area waiting to move or retire somewhere else.
 Whatever the situation, look for long term renters when the choice is available to avoid late rent payments.
-Doing so will make filling a vacancy at least a more infrequent possibility and reduce the overhead cost of repairs when one tenant moves out and another needs to move in.
+Doing so will make filling a vacancy at least a more infrequent possibility and reduce the cost of cleaning and repairs when one tenant moves out and another needs to move in.

 Being a good landlord will go a long in way in developing lasting relationships with your tenants, which will in turn, help you keep them in your property longer.
 Often a tenant and landlord relationship can turn an average tenant into a great one simply because they want to keep that relationship intact.

 In a tough economy, it’s important to do all you can to avoid facing the difficulty of paying the mortgage.
-That applies just as much to an REI professional as it does to the average renter.
+That applies just as much to a Real Estate Investment professional as it does to the average renter.
 These simple tips can help as you work to develop lasting, long term, rent paying tenants to keep your properties bringing in the income you need every month.